rarwrly/DDSN7242C-PROJ1/README.md

 4. Use GitHub and make a new branch for each numbered task, so at least 5 branches total.
 Give the branch a meaningful name using this convention: feature/show-restaurants.
 Merge the feature branch into your main branch when you complete the task.
 5. Do not have any extraneous comments beyond explanations of code (if needed) in your final result.
 Do not have any console.logs, in comments or otherwise.
 6. CSS is not necessary and will not be graded but is encouraged for the sake of practice.

+cmd to start the json server

+json-server --watch db.json